-As shown in Figure~\ref{fig:motivation_converge}, we plot the GUPS (giga updates per second, higher is better) of NeoProf and other baselines over time.
-NeoProf shows the highest GUPS in the converged state (0-50s), indicating that it accurately classifies the hot pages and cold pages, avoiding unnecessary page migration.
+As shown in Figure~\ref{fig:motivation_converge}, we plot the GUPS (giga updates per second, higher is better) of NeoProf and other baselines over time. \rev{The \texttt{pebs\_sampling\_rate} for PEBS based method is set to 397 in this experiment. } NeoProf shows the highest GUPS in the converged state (0-50s), indicating that it accurately classifies the hot pages and cold pages, avoiding unnecessary page migration.
 The smooth curve of NeoProf also reveals that NeoProf has a low overhead.
 After the hot set change at about 50s, NeoProf shows the fastest converge speed, indicating that NeoProf quickly identifies hot pages and migrates them to local memory, thanks to the high time resolution and space resolution.

-Unlike NeoProf, other memory profiling mechanisms fail to achieve comparable performance.
-Both PTE-scan and Hint fault monitoring suffer from the the periodical scanning overhead, as the obvious fluctuation of GUPS curves.
-All the three baselines converge far slower than NeoProf due to their inherent coarse profiling granularity and inaccurate memory access information gained from profiling.